 Business Information

-Problem Statement and how it is currently addressed.
-(Repeat from Initial Intake form)

 Describe how State staff will be impacted by solving the business problem?
 Include the number and roles of potential staff impacted

 Describe how members of the public will be impacted by solving this business problem

 What monetary and human resources are you willing to fund into this project?